-At the necropsy (day 32), signs of inflammation were identified in the trachea of the pullet from the control group This inflammation (red arrow) is most probably due to a response of the innate immune system to the vaccine.
-Pullet receiving XTRACT® Nature revealed lower inflammation status (cf. pictures 1 and 2).
+At the necropsy (day 32), signs of inflammation were identified in the trachea of the pullet from the control group.
+This inflammation is most probably due to a response of the innate immune system to the vaccine.
+Pullet receiving the product revealed lower inflammation status.